 Brokers and salespeople are not the same.
 A salesperson just sells the line.
-By having a partnership with a broker you will be able to get the biggest bang for your buck.
+A partnership with a broker will allow you to get the biggest bang for your buck.
 For a commission and sometimes a retainer fee, brokers can help you grow quickly:

 - Brokers help you determine the marketplace, the pricing, the packaging, the logistics, the demos, and the promotions.